If you’re Where’s My Refund? Status Bars Have Disappeared PLEASE READ!

 - Enter the activation code;

-- Create username and password, create a site phrase and select a site image.
+- Create a username and password, create a site phrase and select a site image.

 Returning taxpayers who have not completed the new secure access process: